NexMirror/Kallithea/docs/installation_win_old.rst

   cd C:\Kallithea\Bin
   paster make-config Kallithea production.ini

-Then, you must edit production.ini to fit your needs (ip address, ip port, mail settings, database, whatever).
+Then, you must edit production.ini to fit your needs (network address and port, mail settings, database, whatever).
 I recommend using NotePad++ (free) or similar text editor, as it handles well the EndOfLine character differences between Unix and Windows